sloppyrocket/docs/foundation/values/README.md

 Important and lasting beliefs or ideals shared by the members of a culture about what is good or bad and desirable or undesirable.

 1. Always aim for the highest possible good

+If it felt easy then there is space to improve or improvise.

-2. Be open, honest and transparant
+2. Be open, honest and transparant.

+No fake news!

-3. Build the organisation you want to be a part of
+3. Build the organisation you want to be a part of.

-4. Your time is valuable, others their time is valuable
-5. If you see something you do not like, think of a way to improve it and act on it
+If you see something you do not like, think of a way to improve it and act on it.

+4. Value your and others´ time.

-6. Don't compare yourself to others, compare yourself to who you were yesterday
+5. Don't compare yourself to others.

+Compare yourself to who you were yesterday.

-7. Get to know each other and each others work
+6. Get to know each other and each others work.

-8. Be open, honest and transparant
-9. Collaborate
-10. No fake news
+Then you can offer help or collaborate.